Learn more about the approval of a new drug, Omvah ((mirikizumab-mrkz), for people with moderately to severely active ulcerative colitis.

 How Are Complex Fistulas Treated?

-Choosing the treatment that is best for you can be done in a way that focuses on what you would like to achieve.
-It may be helpful to ask your health care team to explain what could happen in the best and worst cases for each of the treatments they suggest you consider.
+When choosing a type of surgery, it can be helpful for patients focus on their goals — what do you want to get out of the surgery?
+It may be helpful to ask the health care team to explain what could happen in the best and worst cases for each type of surgery they suggest.
 Knowing that the reality is likely to be somewhere in between best and worst, you can then compare treatments.

 The risks of surgical procedures are infection, fecal incontinence, and recurrence of the fistula.
 These risks are higher for people with Crohn’s disease because of the ongoing disease process that makes it more difficult for the perianal region to heal.
 Before any procedure, the exact path of the fistula is determined with MRI, ultrasound, or a physical examination (often under anesthesia to control pain).

-In flap surgery, the fistula is cleaned out by the surgeon, and a piece of tissue from the rectum (the lowest part of the large intestine just above the anus) is used to cover the opening to the fistula.
-About 2 of every 3 people will have successful treatment with this method, although Crohn’s disease is considered a factor for a lower chance of success.
+In flap surgery, the surgeon cleans out the fistula and stitches a piece of tissue from the rectum (the lowest part of the large intestine just above the anus) over the opening to the fistula.
+About two of every three people have successful treatment with this method, but that number is lower in people with Crohn’s disease.

-If there is not a multidisciplinary care team available where you are, consider talking to your doctors and nurses about how likely it is that you will eventually need a surgery of one kind or another.
-Ask if there are surgeons who they typically send their patients to and when they do refer them out for surgery.
+If there is not a multidisciplinary care team available where you are, consider talking to your doctors and nurses about how likely it is that you will eventually need surgery.
+Ask if there are surgeons they typically send their patients for surgery.
 Also, find out if you can meet and consult with some of these surgeons when you don’t need surgery so that you can have someone in place if surgery is ever needed in the future.

 Relying on Experience